aeife/twitch-data-client/README.md

 4. ```gulp dev```

-  runs tests, builds the project and start a webserver to serve the current build
+  runs tests, builds the project and start a webserver to serve the current build with livereload